Skip to main content

 1. Which MCP servers have you found most useful in your own development workflow?
 Have you used your own MCP servers with function calling for this as well?

-I use one fairly regularly in my workflows, and that is the Chrome DevTools MCP server.
-In fact I have added that to Claude Code so that in my development workflow I can do a11y audits, performance checks and Claude Code would automatically address the findings.
+I use one fairly regularly: the Chrome DevTools MCP server.
+I’ve bolted it onto Claude Code so that in my development workflow I can run a11y audits, performance checks, and have Claude Code automatically address the findings.

 2. How does the LLM know which functions to call, for what purpose, and in what order?
 Do you need a gemini.md file to provide additional context for MCP?